MudaliarArun/Autodesk-ReCap-Samples/Console PHP/README.md

 You first need to modify (or create) the UserSettings.php file and put your oAuth /ReCap credentials in it.

+And then log on the Autodesk Oxygen server using the oAuthLog.php script, i.e:

+	oAuthLog.php

+this command needs to be ran only once, unless your credential expired.
+It saves your access token into a file named oauth.txt that the ReCap sample will consume.

 Usage:    ReCap [-d] [-r] [-h] [-i photosceneid] [-c command] [-p photo(s)]

 	-r	Refresh Access token only